-With more than 10.000 years old of urbanization especially in harsh situations like Iran's desert, Iran has one of the treasures through the world's architectural history.
+With more than 10.000 years old of urbanization especially in harsh situations like Iran's desert, Iran has one of the treasures of the world's architectural history.

 This valuable experience is the result of Iran's climatic diversity - long history and discovering suitable solutions for living in the harsh climatic conditions of Iran.
 Unfortunately, today many of these old and efficient solutions have lost their effectiveness or are not considered due to the expansion of cities and modern life.
-But fortunately, some cities in Iran, such as Kashan, Isfahan, Yazd, and Kerman, have preserved these architectural elements as an anthropological museum and have exposed to visit.
+But fortunately, some cities in Iran, such as Kashan, Isfahan, Yazd, and Kerman, have preserved these architectural elements as an anthropological museums and have exposed to visit.

-In all elements of Iranian architecture, the goal is to create a connection between man and nature, which is evident in cases such as architectural style - the function of parts of the house, especially the yard - trees - pool of water - windcatchers and Qanats.
+In all elements of Iranian architecture, the goal is to create a connection between man and nature, which is evident in cases such as architectural style - the function of parts of the house, especially the yard - trees - pool of water - windcatchers, and Qanats.
 Today, due to providing more houses regardless of their quality, not only are natural elements ignored in human life; but also in many cases, buildings do not have essential features of living.
-There are many old houses in Yazd that not only have preserved their old structure but also some have been converted into small hotels for those who love to have dreamy accommodation.
+There are many old houses in Yazd that not only have preserved their old structure but also have been converted into small hotels for those who love to have dreamy accommodation.
 These hotels are a place for travelers to stay but also a place to better understand the culture of the Yazd people.

 Native architecture represents a strong relationship between humans and nature by softening nature and using natural elements.
 One of the clearest examples of this harmony is vernacular houses in hot, dry areas of Iran.
 The unique climatic characteristics of the hot and dry areas have led to the formation of houses based on special principles and the development of brilliant techniques such as qanat and the wind tower.